Clancy Brown: Voice-over work

-DC Universe
+DC Comics media

-Brown is well known for voicing the villainous Lex Luthor in various animated media for over twelve years.
-He first voiced Luthor in the DCAU, starting with Superman: The Animated Series (where he had originally auditioned for the role of Superman) and reprised his role in the subsequent animated series Justice League and Justice League Unlimited.
+Brown is well known for voicing the villainous Lex Luthor in various animated media since 1996.
+He first voiced Luthor in the DC Animated Universe (DCAU), starting with Superman: The Animated Series (where he had originally auditioned for the role of Superman) and reprised his role in the subsequent animated series Justice League and Justice League Unlimited.
 He also voiced the character in the video game Superman: Shadow of Apokolips as well as The Batman cartoon series.
 Brown later again played Luthor in the 2009 animated film Superman/Batman: Public Enemies.
 He also voiced a character under the name Rohtul (which is Luthor spelled backwards) in Batman: Brave and the Bold (while Kevin Michael Richardson provided the voice of the actual character).
-Brown once again voiced Lex in the video games Lego Batman 2: DC Super Heroes, Lego Batman 3: Beyond Gotham and Lego DC Super Villains.
+Brown once again voiced Lex in the video games Lego Batman 2: DC Super Heroes, Lego Batman 3: Beyond Gotham and Lego DC Super-Villains.
 From all these vocal appearances, Brown has played Lex Luthor longer than any other actor in history, including his own Justice League co-star Michael Rosenbaum (in Smallville).

-Brown is also known for his voice work as villains in various DC animated series, movies, television shows, and video games: Charlie "Big Time" Bigelow on Batman Beyond, Trident on the Teen Titans cartoon series, Mr. Freeze and Bane on The Batman cartoon series, Per Degaton in Batman: The Brave and the Bold, Parallax in the live-action Green Lantern film, King Faraday in the Young Justice cartoon series, and General Zartok in Green Lantern: The Animated Series.
-He appeared on The CW's The Flash recurring in the first season as General Wade Eiling.
+Brown is also known for his voice work as villains in various DC animated series, films, television shows, and video games: Charlie "Big Time" Bigelow on Batman Beyond, Trident on Teen Titans, Mr. Freeze and Bane on The Batman, Per Degaton in Batman: The Brave and the Bold, Parallax in the live-action Green Lantern film, King Faraday in Young Justice, and Zartok in Green Lantern: The Animated Series.
+He appeared on The CW's The Flash recurring in the first season as General Wade Eiling, and on HBO's The Penguin as Sal Maroni.

-Marvel Universe
+Marvel Comics media

-Brown has also voiced various Marvel characters in various animated projects: Sasquatch on The Incredible Hulk 1996 cartoon series, several characters (George Stacy, Rhino and Ox) on The Spectacular Spider-Man, Mr. Sinister on Wolverine and the X-Men, Odin in Avengers: Earth's Mightiest Heroes, and both Red Hulk and Taskmaster on Hulk and the Agents of S.M.A.S.H. and the Ultimate Spider-Man cartoon series.
-In Daredevil and The Punisher he plays Major Schoonover, Frank Castle's former commanding officer.
+Brown has also voiced various Marvel characters in various animated projects: Sasquatch in The Incredible Hulk (1996), several characters (George Stacy, Rhino and Ox) in The Spectacular Spider-Man, Mister Sinister in Wolverine and the X-Men, Odin in Avengers: Earth's Mightiest Heroes, and Red Hulk and Taskmaster in Hulk and the Agents of S.M.A.S.H. and Ultimate Spider-Man.
+In Daredevil and The Punisher, he plays Major Schoonover, Frank Castle's former commanding officer.
 In Thor: Ragnarok, he voices the fire demon Surtur.